camel-k-integration-workshop/camel-k-integration-workshop.github.io/content/_index.md

 {{< figure src="../images/camelk_workshop01_arch.png?width=50pc&classes=border,shadow" title="Click image to enlarge" >}}

 2. The second exercise's goal is to create an integration using a Kamelet - new concept introduced in Camel K that allow users to connect to external systems via a simplified interface, hiding all the low level details about how those connections are implemented.
 To showcase the use of it, we will connect to the database of Chuck Norris jokes using just one command.
-Then we will send the joke to the terminal first, and then we will also send it as a Telegram message.
+We will send the joke to the terminal first, and then we will also send it as a Telegram message.
 In order to do that, Telegram account and Telegram bot will be required.

 {{< figure src="../images/camelk_workshop02_arch.png?width=50pc&classes=border,shadow" title="Click image to enlarge" >}}